Corniel/AIGames.BlockBattle.Kubisme/README.md

 Version 56
 -----------
-Split parameters in default and endgame, and edded second ply for opponent evaluation.
+Split parameters in default and endgame, and added second ply for opponent evaluation.

 Version 55
 ----------